SAMM — SecuryTik Active Mikrotik

 For each limit you choose what happens on exhaust: pick a next plan

-the next daily reset automatically.
+reverts to the original plan at the next daily reset automatically.

 Speed windows